Breaking Up is Hard to Do at Church

 Sometimes you need a fresh start, maybe just a break, but remember our options need to be given to God in prayer before we make a final decision.
 If my friend decided to leave our church, I wanted to make sure she felt it was God’s will for her life.
 Depending on the severity of the situation, you should seek counsel from church leadership before you decide to leave.
 I’ve put together a few tips should you find yourself in this predicament.

-Survival Tips After a Public Breakup
+Survival Tips After a Public Breakup at Church

 1. Understand that people sometimes say dumb stuff (there’s no other way to say it).

 There is so much power in the tongue; words can actually kill and destroy.
 Church families want to encourage, but sometimes their words end up hurting us.

 Some people just don’t know what to say.
 It’s awkward, they think your life is over, that you cry yourself to sleep, and they want to help.
 Church moms think you’re dying on the inside and believe their “words of wisdom” will make it all better.
 In the past, strangers have approached me with crazy theories on why things didn’t work out, which has only made me feel worse.
 Until you can let certain things go in one ear and out the other, you have to learn how to politely excuse yourself when people are threatening your spirit.
 Don’t forget the enemy is still at work – even when you feel there isn’t any reason to lurk.